Troup County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the DDS has sufficient evidence to support the suspension, your license will be suspended.
+• Suspension upheld: If the hearing officer determines that the DDS has sufficient evidence to support the suspension, your license will be suspended.

-• Suspension Overturned: If the hearing officer finds that the DDS does not have sufficient evidence, the suspension will be overturned, and your license will be reinstated.
+• Suspension overturned: If the hearing officer determines that the DDS does not have sufficient evidence, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Georgia

-• Eligibility Requirements: Generally, you must meet certain requirements, such as:
+• Eligibility requirements: To be eligible for a hardship license in Georgia, you must typically meet certain requirements, such as:

 • Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).

-• Installing an ignition interlock device (IID) in your vehicle (may be required).
+• Installing an ignition interlock device (IID) on your vehicle.

-• IID Requirement: In many cases, a hardship license will require you to install an ignition interlock device (IID) in your vehicle.
-This device requires you to blow into it before starting the car, and it prevents the car from starting if alcohol is detected.
+• IID requirement: In many cases, a hardship license will require you to install an ignition interlock device (IID) on your vehicle.
+The IID requires you to blow into a breathalyzer before starting the car, preventing you from driving if you have alcohol in your system.

 Getting Your License Back